 Generally, if you are a University faculty or staff member, you are eligible to participate in the TDA Plan.
 New faculty and staff will receive information/enrollment package by mail.

-To learn more, please review the TDA Information Sheet as well as the TDA Brochure (union staff) or the TDA Brochure - Auto-Enrollment (for faculty and nonunion staff).
+To learn more, we invite you to begin with this recorded TDA overview and review the TDA Information Sheet and the TDA Brochure (union staff) or the TDA Brochure - Auto-Enrollment (for faculty and nonunion staff).
 View a comparison of some of the features of the Traditional and Roth contribution options.

 457(b) Deferred Compensation Plan